 Being the animal lover I am, with three cats, two dogs, a horse, and some future chickens, I’m forever cleaning up animal messes.
 Most of the commercial pet cleaners you can buy are full of all kinds of chemicals and greatly contribute to indoor air pollution.

 These chemicals hurt not only us, but our pets as well.
 In a study conducted by the EWG ‘Dogs and cats were contaminated with 48 of 70 industrial chemicals tested, including 43 chemicals at levels higher than those typically found in people’ (study summary here).
 So we know these chemicals do bad things to our bodies, what might they be doing to our pets?
-They are smaller, have a shorter life span, and a higher concentration of these chemicals!
+They are smaller, have a shorter life span, and have a higher concentration of these chemicals!
+If this is a concern for you there might be two potential options to consider when cleaning the carpets.
+One could be to enquire when looking for Charleston carpet cleaning or carpet cleaning in your local area, to see if they offer less chemical-heavy options, that are safe for dogs and cats.
+Or you could use a natural carpet cleaner if the first option was not suitable.
 But there is no natural pet stain and odor remover that gets everything out like the chemicals right?
 RIGHT?!?!?

 So without further ado here is my AWESOME